-The full recipe can be found right here!
-It was the strangest dessert I’ve ever made, but it was sooooo delicious.
+The full treacle tart recipe here!
+It was the strangest dessert I've ever made, but it was sooooo delicious.
 Light, crispy, slightly lemony because of some zest it called for.
 Tim loved it so much he requested a second piece.
 It would be the perfect recipe for your next Harry Potter party for sure!

 Then I took just a few minutes to decorate our dining room with a few print outs of the British flag, set the table with red, white and blue plates, and set out a few more British foods I picked up at World Market as a centerpiece.